Find Grad Schools

 595 Yearly Graduations

 University of California - Berkeley comes in at #11 on our list of the most popular colleges offering master's degrees in management science.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 595 people received their master's degree in management science from UC Berkeley.
-About 36% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
-Data shows that UC Berkeley graduates that hold this degree go on to make a median salary of $90,072.
+Of these students, 38% were women and 41% were members of underrepresented racial-ethnic groups.

 #12